dgud/wings/README-22.txt

 - Added a dialog to STL exporter allowing users to set the scale.
-  Thanks to dawntreader, imagine and Mert HANCIOGLU(instagram) for provide us informations about the slicers measures.
+  Thanks to dawntreader, imagine and Mert HANCIOGLU(instagram) for provide us information about the slicers measures.
 [Micheus]

 - Added new primitive screw thread [Micheus]